Working with wood generates a lot of wood scraps and sawdust. Learn some innovative uses for this waste material that saves you money.

 Use it for Packing Material

 If you are running a woodworking business and shipping items, you can use wood shavings as a packing material.
 This is what was used a long time ago as packing material before the advent of bubble wrap and styrofoam.

 You do need to be careful to not scratch your finished project, especially if it is painted or has some other surface finish.
-You may want to wrap it in one layer of bubble wrap to protect it.
+You may want to wrap it in one layer of unprinted newsprint to protect it.
 Then use the wood shavings to fill in the voids around it in the box.

 You can also use it to pack fragile items when moving.
 It especially will work for dishes and glassware.

 So you don’t need to drown in wood scraps and sawdust.
 Instead save some money and reuse the waste material in your woodshop and outside of it.